 God issued His promise through His prophets by means of the Holy Scriptures.
 The prophets spoke of God’s word verbally but also recorded His Word under the inspiration of the Holy Spirit (2 Peter 1:21).
 The Scriptures included the Old Testament Law, Prophets, and Writings.
 The gospel did not begin with the four evangelists of the New Testament.
 Throughout the Old Testament, Messianic prophecies announced the coming of the Savior.

-Ephesians 1:13-14a provides some additional perspective regarding the gospel.
-In this passage, Paul says,
+Ephesians 1:13-14a provides some additional perspective regarding the meaning of the term gospel.
+In this scripture, Paul says,

 In Him [Jesus Christ] you also trusted, after you heard the word of truth, the gospel of your salvation; in whom also, having believed, you were sealed with the Holy Spirit of promise, who is the guarantee of our inheritance. . . .

-This scripture passage emphasizes that when a person becomes a Christian, he (or she) receives the Holy Spirit, who is metaphorically like a seal of authenticity that indicates God’s ownership of that person.
+This scripture emphasizes that when a person becomes a Christian, he (or she) receives the Holy Spirit, who is metaphorically like a seal of authenticity that indicates God’s ownership of that person.
 In other words, when a person trusts in Jesus Christ as their Savior, they receive (i.e., are indwelled by) the Holy Spirit as a guarantee that they have eternal salvation.

-Romans 1:16 provides a more precise explanation of the gospel than either of the first two scriptures that we mentioned.
+Romans 1:16 provides a more precise explanation of the gospel than either of the first two scriptures that we have mentioned.
 Paul declares in this verse,

 For I am not ashamed of the gospel of Christ, for it is the power of God to salvation for everyone who believes, for the Jew first and also for the Greek.